Everything you need to know about the sticker game

-Well no, not quite.
-There is in fact quite a difference between vinyl stickers and decals.
-It mostly depends on the final product that you’re looking for really.
-To put it simply, if you’re looking for a simple monotone (one colour) design then a decal is what you want.
-However, if you’re wantingsomething a little more intricate and colourful then it’s a vinyl sticker.
+It mostly depends on the final product.
+To put it simply, if you’re looking for a simple monotone (one colour) design, then a decal is what you want.
+However, if you’re wanting something that is detailed and with a selection of colours, then it’s a vinyl sticker.

 Allow our list below to elaborate on the differences which should clarify any confusion.